 Following the soft launch of our brand new app, we wanted to take some time to answer the questions our users have been asking and to give some more background on what it means for Money Dashboard.

-Why have Money Dashboard created a new app from scratch rather than updating the existing one?
+Why have Money Dashboard created a new product rather than updating the existing one?

 The existing application has served Money Dashboard really well to date.
 However, from a technical standpoint, it would not allow us to cost-effectively scale our user base or deliver features as quickly as we would like.